Moria fire: Greek police move migrants into tent camp | DW | 17.09.2020

 Greek police on Thursday began moving hundreds of migrants stranded on the island of Lesbos to a new temporary camp.
 It comes more than a week after a fire razed Moria, Greece's biggest refugee camp, to the ground.

-"The operation began with many officers in white body suits, things are calm and migrants are slowly streaming into the new camp," a Reuters witness said.

-The operation to move the refugees to a makeshift accommodation at Kara Tepe involved 70 female police officers.
+The operation to move the refugees to a makeshift accommodation at Kara Tepe involved 170 officers.
 Authorities said it was necessary to protect public health.

+"In terms of hygiene, you are a time bomb if you stay on the street," Panagiotis Arkoumaneas, head of the Greek Health Authority (EODY), told Greek radio station Skai.

 Read more: Germany to take in some 1,500 migrants from Greece

-Panagiotis Arkoumaneas, head of the Greek Health Authority (EODY), said the government must move the stranded people into the new camp.
-"In terms of hygiene, you are a time bomb if you stay on the street," he said.

-As of Thursday, 35 refugees have been tested positive for the novel coronavirus and had been placed in isolation, according to the migration ministry.
+As of Thursday, 35 migrants from the Moria camp have tested positive for the novel coronavirus and had been placed in isolation, according to the migration ministry.

-The operation has so far been peaceful, according to Gerhard Trabert, a German doctor who was on the site with an aid organization.
-Trabert estimates there are still several thousand people in and around the destroyed camp.

 Read more: Opinion: The helpless hand of humanity after Moria fire